 It's sometimes possible to successfully implant permanent teeth that have been knocked out, but only if you follow the steps below immediately — before you see a dentist.

-- Handle your tooth by the top or crown only — do not touch the roots.
+- Handle your tooth by the top or crown only — don't touch the roots.

 - Inspect the crown and root to determine if any portion of either appears to be missing or fractured.